sezanzeb/JsPlot3D/README.md

 Take "example.csv" in the root directory of this repository or get a .csv dataset (for example on kaggle.com) and upload it to the upload button of the live example.
 Type in the indices of the .csv file columns that are used as datapoint dimensions.
 In the last input field that says "sep" type in the .csv separator. e.g. ; or ,

+You have to upload the .csv file **afterwards** you typed in the configuration at the moment.

 ## Todo

 - try to do the same in three.js and see what is better suited